Jeremy Vuolo

-Jeremy Joseph Vuolo (born September 5, 1987) is a former American soccer player for Major League Soccer and the North American Soccer League.
+Jeremy Joseph Vuolo (born September 5, 1987) is a former American soccer player for Major League Soccer, North American Soccer League and Finnish second tier Ykkönen.
 After marrying Jinger Duggar (one of the 19 Duggar children of 19 Kids and Counting), he appeared on the spinoff series Counting On.

 Early life and education

 Vuolo was born in Philadelphia, Pennsylvania, to Chuck and Diana Vuolo.
 He was homeschooled throughout his school years, except for his senior year, when he attended Downingtown West High School.
 He graduated from Hartwick College in 2010 with a degree in Business Administration.

 Soccer career

 Vuolo began playing college soccer in 2006 at Hartwick College before transferring to Syracuse University in 2010 to complete his senior year.
 Before and during college, Vuolo also appeared for PDL club Reading United between 2005 and 2010.

 After college, Vuolo signed with Finnish club AC Oulu and appeared in 24 games for the team, recording 11 cleansheets.
 Vuolo returned to the United States when he signed with the club New York Red Bulls of Major League Soccer in 2012.

 After his release from New York, Vuolo briefly stepped away from the game to concentrate on full-time ministry, but announced in April 2013 that he had signed with NASL club San Antonio Scorpions.